huggingface/huggingface_hub/docs/main.md

 ## What's the Inference API?

-The Inference API allows doing simple HTTP requests to models in the 🤗 Hub.
+The Inference API allows you to send HTTP requests to models in the 🤗 Hub.
 The Inference API is 2x to 10x faster than the widgets! ⚡⚡

 ## How can I explore the 🤗 Hub?